michael-collins/aa110-fa2015/exercises/2d-poster.md

 #Assignment Description

 In this exercise, you will create a 2D low-poly poster using Adobe Illustrator and Adobe Photoshop.
-You will practice composition, color, and typography.
+You will practice using composition, color theory, and typography to convey meaning.

 ##Learning Resources